NotSoOld/OpenGPSS/manuals/Manual.md

 - **62**: Arrays/matrices of type "type" are not allowed

 	You cannot create arrays of functions and marks (because you don't need to).

+- **63**: Value of parameter "name" is of unknown type

+	You set a wrong value for the specified configuration parameter.

 ### List of warnings: